msoute/vertx-deploy-tools/README.md

 If an application reports an error the deploy wil fail, the same error is reported back to the maven pluging.

+# Auto(scaling)discover deploys
+If autoscaling is setup the deploy application can try to auto-discover what needs to be deployed on initial run.
+In order to do this the maven plugin will store all needed data (version, scope) as a tag on the autoscaling group.
+The deploy application wil read these tags and create a deploy command.

 # AWS IAM Policy

 The following AWS actions are needed for the deploy applications